EB-5 Visa Lawyer in Surat

 Can I use the RBI Liberalised Remittance Scheme to send EB-5 funds?

 Yes.
 The LRS allows Indian residents to remit up to USD 250,000 per person per financial year for permissible capital account transactions.
 For an $800,000 TEA investment, this means multiple family members may need to use their individual LRS quotas, or the investor may need to plan remittances across more than one financial year.
-Each remittance must be properly documented with the authorized dealer bank and comply with TCS requirements for amounts exceeding INR 7 lakh.
+Each remittance must be properly documented with the authorized dealer bank, and Tax Collected at Source (TCS) may apply — the current rate and threshold should be confirmed with an authorized dealer bank or Indian tax counsel.

 What FEMA approvals do I need for EB-5 investment?